 Take your health seriously, eat well, exercise, and practice sober habits.
 The long-run benefits include not only longevity and a better experience of life itself when you’re older, but there are several financial rewards as well.

-Finally, for you to thrive on your journey to financial freedom, it’s important to check in with yourself from time to time, keep track of your money, see where it’s going, adjust for changing circumstances, and correct yourself when you venture off track.
+Finally, to thrive on your journey to financial freedom, it’s important to check in with yourself occasionally, keep track of your money, see where it’s going, adjust for changing circumstances, and correct yourself when you venture off track.

 Reevaluate your budget, look for better insurance deals, and monitor your credit record.
 Effectively, make sure you’re fully aware of your financial situation, make sure that you’re still on the right path.